Theoretical Foundations of Conformal Prediction: Bibliographic notes

 \section{Bibliographic notes}

 { \numberline{}\textnormal{ Bibliographic notes}}

-Conformal prediction with a randomized score function, presented in Section~\ref{sec:cp-random-1}, appears in \cite{vovk2005algorithmic}, but with different notation and terminology than we present here.
-That same work also defines the smoothed version of the conformal prediction interval (described in Section~\ref{sec:cp-random-2}); its exact coverage, given in Theorem~\ref{thm:cp-smoothed}, is established by \citet[Theorem 8.1]{vovk2005algorithmic}.
+Conformal prediction with a randomized score function, presented in Section~\ref{sec:cp-random-1}, appears in \cite{vovk2005algorithmic}.
+That same work also defines the smoothed version of the conformal prediction interval (described in Section~\ref{sec:cp-random-2}), and establishes this algorithm's guarantee of exact coverage, given in Theorem~\ref{thm:cp-smoothed}.

 The closed-form calculation of the full conformal prediction interval $\cC(X_{n+1})$ in the special case of linear regression (as in Proposition~\ref{prop:full_CP_leastsq}) and related methods, such as ridge regression, is due to \cite{nouretdinov2001ridge}. \cite{lei2019fast} develops the piecewise linear homotopy approach for computing $\cC(X_{n+1})$ in the case of Lasso (i.e., $\ell_1$-penalized linear regression \citep{tibshirani1996regression}), which is presented in Section~\ref{sec:fullCP-Lasso}.
 The properties of the Lasso that are leveraged for this construction are related to those developed earlier in the selective inference literature, e.g., \cite{tibshirani2016exact,lee2014exact}.